 Your music theory level

-Depending on your choice of papers and degree, you may or may not be expected to have a certain level of musical theory or ability before starting your course of study.
+Depending on your choice of courses and degree, you may be expected to have a certain level of musical theory or ability before starting your course of study.

 MUSC 164 Jazz Theory 1